 NO. You may need more insulin when you are sick.
-DO NOT skip your insulin unless your doctor tells you to.
+Do NOT skip your insulin unless your doctor tells you to.
 See Sick-day Guidelines on page 14.

-Can I become "addicted" to insulin?
+Can I become addicted to insulin?
 If I have to use insulin during my pregnancy, will I always have to use insulin?

-Your body will not become "addicted" to insulin.
+You will not become addicted to insulin.
 Whether or not you need insulin after pregnancy depends on the type of diabetes you have.
 If you needed insulin before you became pregnant, you will still need insulin afterward.
-If you were on diabetes pills before pregnancy and if you had well-controlled blood sugars, you may be able to go back on the pills after pregnancy.
+If you were on diabetes pills before pregnancy and your blood sugars were well controlled, you may be able to go back on the pills after pregnancy.